 Step 2: Register for a Oregon-accredited Home Health Aide training class

-There are a couple of different reasons to get formal instruction and become your certification.
-The main reason is that businesses who take Medicare or Medicaid from their patients have to employ certified individuals in order to be eligible for the government aid.
+Getting your HHA certification is almost a necessity due to the fact that all employers who take Medicare or Medicaid from their patients have to employ certified individuals to qualify for the government aid reimbursement program.

-Step 3: Graduate from your Home Health Aide training course and any state-required internship hrs
+Step 3: Graduate from your Home Health Aide training course in OR and any state-required internship hrs

-Not surprisingly, passing your Oregon accredited Home Health Aide courses if you want to be a HHA is an extremely important step.
-And it is!
-Immediately following successfully passing your program, the state of Oregon requires that you train for 75 classroom hours and 16 clinical hours before being qualified for taking the Oregon Home Health Aide certification test.
+After you have taken the step of passing your accredited home health aide training program in Oregon, the state of Oregon requires that you train for 75 classroom hours and 16 clinical hours before being qualified for taking the Oregon Home Health Aide certification test.